 Location: The byway is 125 miles long in Southwestern Colorado/Northeastern New Mexico.
 Starting in Durango, Colorado, take Highway 172 south through Oxford, Ignacio, and Arboles.
 From here, take a quick jaunt up to Chimney Rock National Monument along Highway 151 and back down turning onto County Road 500 towards Juanita.
 You'll cross over the Colorado-New Mexico border and head towards Dulce, New Mexico.
 From Dulce, head to Chama along Highway 64.

 Places to Stay & Fun Things to Do

 An Inn with a touch of Old New Mexico in Chama: handmade furniture, family suites, gas-log fireplaces, jetted tub.
 Trails nearby: ATV, hike, snowmobile.
 ROMANCE PACKAGES: flowers and private label wine.

+Mountain lodge retreat along the banks of the Chama River near the New Mexico Colorado Border.
 Elkhorn is a year round destination with cabins and motel rooms.
 Indoor hot tub.
-This mountain lodge retreat is on the banks of the Chama River near the New Mexico Colorado Border.
 Fish and snowmobile.